This post may contain affiliate links.

 Basil is one of my all-time favorite herbs, and I try to use it in as many dishes as possible.
 Its fresh, aromatic flavor brings so much life to a meal, especially during its peak season.
 When my garden is overflowing with basil, I make recipes like caprese salad, caprese stuffed chicken, and avocado caprese sandwiches on repeat—because honestly, few ingredients can compete with the crisp, bright taste of fresh basil!

 I also love incorporating basil into comforting dishes like the creamy pesto pasta recipe which highlights this herb’s signature aroma.
 And let’s not forget how basil takes ciabatta bread or even a simple bruschetta to the next level.
-If you love basil as much as I do, this is one recipe you’ll want to bookmark and make all year long!
+If you love basil as much as I do, this is one recipe you’ll want to make all year long!

 Table of Contents